Printable Bible Games for

 Butterfly Bible Verse Review Relay Game (Younger Children)

 1. Before Class print out the cards onto card stock.
 Make a least two sets of cards.
 Write the Bible verse on the board so your children can see it.
-(Printable Cards are available on The Resource Room.)
+(Printable Cards are available on The Resource Room, above.)

 2. In class break up your students into teams.